ProtocolONE/ptah-docs/content/docs/edit-section.md

 ***

 {{< hint >}}
-To view and customise an element properties, select the element by click and press the *Edit icon* on Preview Area or just double click the element.
+To view and customise element properties, select the element and press the *Edit icon* on Preview Area or just double click the element.
 {{< /hint >}}

 ### **Text**